PuYuuu/vehicle-interaction-decision-making/README.md

 ### 🛠Configuration file usage

-The configuration file of program running parameters is in the `${Project}/config` path and strictly uses the yaml file format.
+The configuration file of program running parameters is in `${Project}/config` and strictly uses the yaml file format.

 ## Experimental results📊